 PixInsight, Adobe Lightroom, Adobe Photoshop

-The narrowband image was made with a filter permeable to the ionized-air glow of hydrogen, oxygen and sulphur; with the so-called “Hubble Palette” method.
+The narrowband image was made with a filter permeable to the ionized-air glow of hydrogen, oxygen and sulphur and processed with the “Hubble Palette” method.

 Total exposure time: 90 minutes